DJPatron/PWMHeater/README.md

-# Car Heater Blower Control with MOSFET
+# Car Heater Blower Control with ESP8266
 This repository contains code that can be used to control a car heater blower using an ESP8266 microcontroller and a MOSFET.
 The code implements a simple PWM-based control scheme to adjust the speed of the blower motor.

 ## Hardware Components